How to Do Your Makeup When Wearing a Face Mask

 how to do your makeup when wearing a face mask

 Now that we’re at the acceptance stage, we can move on to the phase where we don’t mind the giant piece of cloth covering half of our faces for the majority of the day.
 The good news is that there’s a silver lining to having half your face covered.
 Well, at least for some of us while others might be thinking that the last lip filler appointment was a huge waste of money.
-For example, I’m more than happy to cover my gigantic nose and let people assume that I have a teeny-tiny nose right under my fluttery lashes.
-So, chin up.
-Because below are the best tips on how to do your makeup when wearing a face mask.

-Since we’re using half of our face, our other senses are heightened.
-So you’ll be focusing on the upper part of your face.
+You’ll be focusing more on the upper part of your face.
 And this will be a makeup look that’s a skincare hybrid so that you don’t have to deal with maskne.
-Scroll down to learn how to leverage makeup to look your best with a face mask on.

 It’s important that you pay attention to your skincare, especially your eye cream.
 You want glowing skin if you happen to take off your mask and not a sweaty upper lip with sweat drops mixed in with a patchy foundation.